Put together this meaningful candy jar gift for grandparents. They’ll love reading personalized messages from their grandchildren.

 After pondering for a week or two about what to make, I finally got an idea after having dinner with a few family members at an Asian restaurant.
 Although I’m not a huge fan of eating fortune cookies, I do love reading the messages that come within.
 I was thinking it would be fun to make fortune cookies to give out at Christmas, but I’d substitute the dry cookie with something a little tastier.
 In my mind I was thinking fortune cookie meets Hershey’s Kisses, and the idea of a Memory Candy Jar was born.

-Label (I used an adhesive chalkboard one + chalkboard pen)
+- Label (I used an adhesive chalkboard label + chalkboard pen)

 Next, I typed out the memories/compliments and printed them out on the plain white side of the decorative paper.
 Each one was cut into a strip to be used as the message to include in each candy.